ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?

 6. Portion Control: Pay attention to portion sizes to avoid overeating.
 Use measuring cups, spoons, or food scales to ensure proper portion sizes, especially if you’re trying to manage your weight.

-7. Frequent Meals and Snacks: Instead of three large meals, consider eating smaller, more frequent meals and protien snacks throughout the day.
+7. Frequent Meals and Snacks: Instead of three large meals, consider eating smaller, more frequent meals and protein snacks throughout the day.
 This can help regulate blood sugar levels and prevent overeating.

 8. Limit Processed Foods and Added Sugars: Minimize your intake of processed foods, sugary snacks, desserts, and beverages, as these can contribute to weight gain and negatively impact blood sugar control.